-Because every IPv4 node is listening for ARP messages and knows its own IPv4 address, since the ARP request is sent to the broadcast address, if the requested IPv4 node exists on the local network it's received by the intended node.
-The node will recognize its own IPv4 address at the ARP request, then it's supposed to send an ARP reply and thus informing the requester about its MAC address.
+Because every IPv4 node is listening for ARP messages and knows its own IPv4 address, since the ARP request is sent to the broadcast address, if the requested IPv4 node exists on the local network, then the ARP request will be received by the intended node.
+The node will recognize its own IPv4 address in the ARP request, then it's supposed to send back an ARP reply and thus informing the requester about its MAC address.